Skip to main content

 👤 Personal

-💡 Admins always have access to all projects, including those marked as personal.
+💡 Admins always have access to all projects, including personal ones.

 1. Open your project.

-3. In the Access and sharing section, select the desired mode (personal, full collaborative, restricted collaborative).
+3. In the Access and sharing section, select the mode: personal, collaborative with all authors, or collaborative with selected authors.

-⚠️ Only the project owner can modify its access settings.
+⚠️ Only the project owner can change access settings.
 If you are a co-author, ask the owner to make the change.
-The admin can also add authorized authors to contribute to the project.
+A platform or space admin can also add authorized co-authors to the project.

-• The destination space (useful if your platform has several).
+• The destination space (useful if your platform has multiple spaces).

-• The mode of the new project (personal, full collaborative, or restricted).
+• The mode of the new project (personal, collaborative with all, or restricted).

-💡 Particularly useful for adapting the same content across several spaces (e.g. an onboarding publication adapted for several subsidiaries), or for taking a personal project and making it collaborative for a new team.
+💡 Particularly useful for adapting the same content across multiple spaces (e.g. an onboarding course tailored to different subsidiaries), or for taking a personal project and opening it up to a new team.

 1. Go to the Projects tab.

-2. Open the relevant folder to access the List of all projects.
+2. Open the relevant folder to access the full project list.

-3. Find the project and click the three dots (...) on the far right.
+3. Find the project and click the three dots (...) on the right.

 5. Choose the user you want to transfer ownership to.